tiredpixel/frakup/README.markdown

 frakup has some interesting features:

 *   Files are identified by a SHA512 hash.
 Using this has a number of advantages: renames, moves, and copies are automatically 'detected' - in fact, frakup doesn't care; corruption of files on the target can easily be detected (by using `verify`).
 It also has some disadvantages: it is theoretically possible for the hashes to collide, which would damage the integrity of the backup - this is very unlikely, though, and methods to help detect this can easily be added; it is necessary to compute the hash for every file each time a backup is run, and this can be slow for large files.
 *   frakup is designed for backing up files that don't change often - archives, photos, music, and videos are good examples of this.
 If a file changes, it will get backed up again in its entirety.
-Thus, the concept of incremental backups only exists on a file-level, and diffs are unheard-of.
+Thus, the concept of incremental backups only exists on a backup-level, and diffs are unheard-of.
 It does mean, however, that there is no cost to moving large files around - this was one of the guiding principles in its design.
 *   Backups made with frakup are designed to be manually-recoverable.
-That means, it should not be impossibly hard for a competent person to restore a backup, even without frakup.
+That means, it should not be impossibly-hard for a competent person to restore a backup, even without frakup.

 Getting Started
 ---------------